chdim100/Dynamic-Thoracic-Model-for-EIT/README.md

 FEMM open software for 2D F.E.M. meshing  http://www.femm.info/wiki/HomePage

-Simulation times depend on the the total number of total steps (electrode number X total frames) and the CPU's speed.
+Simulation times depend on the the total number of steps (electrode number X total frames) and the CPU's speed.

 It is strongly recommended to minimize the FEMM window during the simulation, in order to significantly increase simulation speeds.